-The vehicle contains side curtain airbags.
-Do not remove or displace the roof during a dash displacement to avoid cutting into undeployed airbags or inflators.
+The vehicle may contain optional side curtain airbags.
+When equipped, do not remove or displace the roof during a dash displacement to avoid cutting into undeployed airbags or inflators.
 As an alternative, dash displacement may be performed by using a Modified Dash Roll.